cloudlatex-team/cloudlatex-vscode-extension/README.md

 # Cloud LaTeX Extension for Visual Studio Code
-<span style="color: red; font-size: 16px">This plugin is under development.
+<span style="font-size: 18px">This plugin is under development.
-Please do not use it for any purpose other than operation validation.
+Please do not use it for important projects.
 </span>